RDF Surfaces Primer

 } .

-A surface can be queried by providing a query surface.
-The results of this query will be the final result of the reasoning engine interpreting the surfaces.
+A surface can be queried by providing a query surface with the log:onNegativeAnswerSurface built-in.
+The results of this query will be the final results of the reasoning engine interpreting the surfaces.

 :Ghent a :City is a triple on the implicit positive surface.
-The two nested negative surfaces express that for any subject _:S on the positive service that is a :City, it implies that _:S needs be be also a :HumanCommunity.
+The two nested negative surfaces express that for any subject _:S on the positive surface that is a :City, it is implied that _:S if also a :HumanCommunity.

 ex:Ghent a ex:City.